dr-funk/trapped-RdRp/cirseq-analysis/readme.md

 Reads are screened for indels and for each indel, all possible alignments to the reference are identified.
 During this step, position-by-position coverage is calculated.
 Indels are then positioned according to the most stable predicted RdRp-trapping RNA structure (using the same approach as [Slidingfold](/slidingfold/)) that would be able to generate this indel according to our trapped-RdRp model.
 Once realigned, frequencies are obtained by dividing the count by the coverage at the position.

 ### Dependencies
-Realign indels uses the following software (all avaible via conda):
+Realign indels was written using Python 3.9 on MacOS 14.0 and uses the following software (all avaible via conda):
 * [ViennaRNA](https://github.com/ViennaRNA) for RNA structure prediction
 * [Biopython](https://biopython.org/) for wrangling sequence files
 * [Edlib](https://github.com/Martinsos/edlib) for UMI finding

 ### Usage
 This script requires a lot of inputs which usually do not need to be changed much, so I never bothered to make them providable via arguments, sorry!
 Paths to the input file simply have to be inserted into the script.
+The version uploaded here contains paths compatible with the demo data provided (see [Demo](#demo) below).

 The input files needed and the line where the path is specified are:
 * ```line 33``` A file defining which samples should be analyzed.
 For each sample it requires a name and then at least one combination of run ID and barcode ID, separated by a colon.
 These elements have to be tab-separated.
-E.g.: ```RETR    133:31  144:59``` defines the sample called RETR with two replicates: run 133 barcode 31 and run 144 barcode 59.
+E.g.: ```RETR    run1:barcode1  run2:barcode1``` defines the sample called RETR with two replicates.
 Lines starting with ```#``` will be skipped.
 Run and barcode identifier are treated as strings and thus don't need to be numbers.
 * ```line 40``` A file containing a path to the reference (in fasta format) for each sample defined in the first file.
 Each line is tab-separated and contains the name followed by the path.
 E.g.: ```RETR /Users/User/Data/NGS/resources/refs/H5-RETR.fasta```
 * ```line 45``` A file containing the UMI-containing primer for each sample defined in the first file.
 UMIs are identified by a stretch of Ns, the number corresponding to the length of the UMI.
 Each line is tab-separated and contains the name followed by the primer sequence.
 E.g.: ```RETR  TGTAAAACGACGGCCAGTNNNNNNNNNNCAAACAGATTAGTCCTTGCAACAGG```